Best Dentist in Brighton

 ⇒ Dr Hayder Al-Sabak

-Dr Hayder Al-Sabak graduated in 1992.
-He has been practicing dentistry in New Zealand since 1998.
+Dr Hayder Al-Sabak has been practicing dentistry in New Zealand since 2000.
+He purchased his own family based dental practice in Wellington in 2000, which he has run successfully for 17 years before he sold out to move to Australia in November 2017.
+During this period Hayder has established excellent rapport with his patients, his staff, other health professionals and built a large base of patients.
 He has been highly regarded and well respected in the dental profession in New Zealand.
 Hayder is kind, caring, obliging, a very dedicated dentist and highly experienced in all aspects of general dentistry.
 His practice was focused on implant dentistry, advanced surgical and restorative work and intravenous conscious sedation.
+Hayder is delighted, excited to be part of Bay Dental Brighton team and to make a contribution to the local community in Brighton and Melbourne.
+Hayder is focused on maintaining his successful legacy.

 - Implant Dentistry